Hri7566/pong/README.md

 Made with much [LÖVE](https://love2d.org "LÖVE - Free 2D Game Engine").

+The Bit 5x5 font is from [here](http://www.mattlag.com/bitfonts/ "Matt LaGrandeur - BitFonts").

 ## Instructions

 Running on Linux: Use the correct AppImage in the console using the provided *.love file as an argument.